-Installing a mini-split in your home is one of the best decisions you'll ever make.
+Installing a ductless mini-split in your home is one of the best decisions you'll ever make.

 They are quiet, discrete, and arguably the most efficient way to control the climate in any home.
 In this article, we'll show you how to pick the best strategy for your home while providing links to all of the possible equipment you'll need.

-This means that instead of cycling and swinging from too hot to too cold, a mini split will deliver continuous heating or cooling -- virtually eliminating temperature variation and keeping you perfectly comfortable all the time!
+This means that instead of cycling and swinging from too hot to too cold, a ductless heater and air conditioner will deliver continuous heating or cooling -- virtually eliminating temperature variation and keeping you perfectly comfortable all the time!

 As an added benefit, they even remove moisture the entire time they're running, making your home even more comfortable.

-Choosing a heat pump versus an air conditioner is pretty simple.
+Choosing a mini split heat pump versus an air conditioner is pretty simple.
 Cooling-only mini split systems are typically found in tropical or desert climates as well as special applications like server rooms.

 Mini split heat pumps are the most popular choice as they can be used anywhere to cool in the summer with the option of heating in the winter.